ServiceStackApps/HelloMobile/README.md

 Xamarin's [Getting Started tutorial](http://docs.xamarin.com/guides/android/getting_started/hello,_world/) provides a great walkthrough and overview of the concepts required in creating a simple Android app.

-To creat our simple Hello World example, it as just a matter of:
+To create our simple Hello World example, it as just a matter of:

   1. Creating a new **Android Application** project
   2. Double-clicking `Resources\Layout\Main.axml` to bring up the visual designer